Main: Home | Pictures | Resume | Linux How-to Guides | Dream Blog | chat

 using_dma = 1 (on)

 The next task is to copy the filesystem from one disk to the other.
-We'll do this with dd as well.
-This time, instead of working with the disk device (hda, hdb), we'll be using the partition device (hda1, hdb1).
+This time, instead of working with the disk device (sda, sdb), we'll be using the partition device (sda1, sdb1).

 2496092+0 records in